Skip to content

 Proof of Good Faith

-Demonstrating that the price paid and the circumstances of the purchase were normal.
+Demonstrating that the price paid and the circumstances of the purchase were normal for the trade.

 Guide to Property Crimes in Spain: Defense Strategies